slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 -->

 > *"If you want to know who controls you, look at who you are not allowed to criticize." (...)
-"It is dangerous to be right in matters where established men are wrong."
+"It is dangerous to be right in matters where established men are wrong." (...)
+"Surrounding yourself with dwarves does not make you a giant."
 -- Voltaire [1694]*

 Everything is hierarchy.